-You are unique and therefore so is your CV - it needs to reflect your skills, personality and experience.
-You need a CV that is tidy, clear and professional.
+You are unique and therefore so is your CV - it needs to be clear and tidy, look professional, and reflect your skills, personality and experience.

-The guidance below covers the basics of CV writing but depending on your personal circumstances, not all tips may be applicable.
-We recommend using these as guidelines only.
+Our guidelines below cover the basics of CV writing but, depending on your personal circumstances, not all tips may be applicable.

 - What to include on your CV (essential information for the employer):